 - Enter orders to the short (sell) from resistance

 Spotting the end of a trend is a fine art.
-A common way of succeeding at this task is to determine when a market becomes “overbought” or “oversold.”
-This can be accomplished through the use of a group of technical tools known as oscillators.
+One way of addressing this task is to determine when a market becomes “overbought” or “oversold.”
+This may be accomplished through the use of a group of technical tools known as oscillators.

-Two of the most common oscillators are the Relative Strength Index (RSI) and Stochastics.
-Both assign a numeric value from 0 to 100 to the periodic price action of a security.
-A high reading shows that a market is becoming overbought, while a low reading suggests oversold.
-Values that approach the extremes are signals of trend exhaustion and possible market reversal.
+Two of the most common oscillators are stochastics and the relative strength index (RSI).
+Both assign a numeric value from 0-100 to the periodic price action of a security.
+A high reading shows that a market is becoming overbought, and a low reading suggests it is becoming oversold.
+Values that approach the extremes are signals of trend exhaustion and a possible market reversal.

 - Identify the macro market state by using longer-term pricing charts